Page Element Query Language

 Using selector aliases

-In scenarios where different elements can be identified using a similar selector pattern you might want to implement custom selector aliases to avoid code duplication.
+In scenarios where elements use a consistent pattern allowing them to be easily identified, such as a data-test-it, or a role attribute, you might want to implement custom selector aliases to avoid code duplication.

 import { actorCalled } from '@serenity-js/core'